Fetal Alcohol Spectrum Disorder (FASD) training

 This two-hour virtual training event provides an overview of the complexities of alcohol use during pregnancy; defines FASD and discusses FASD prevention.

 As part of the Commission's new Preventing FASD Project, the Valuable Conversations training is a two-day event planned for state-wide delivery in 2021 and 2022.

 The training covers the following topics:

 - Reflective Practice to identify areas of practice that require development for improved client engagement and outcomes.

 - Trauma Informed Care and Practice to consider the broader context in which alcohol use (during pregnancy) may occur.

 - Fetal Alcohol Spectrum Disorder (FASD) prevention in the context of the National Strategic Action Plan and a holistic prevention framework.

-- Brief Interventions (BI) to combine course content with skills practice using the AUDIT-C and the ‘Five As’.
+- Brief Interventions to combine course content with skills practice using the AUDIT-C and ‘Five As'.

 - Useful resources for ease in recalling training information and strategies.